conceptdev/dotnet-maui-samples/foldable-test/README.md

 # .NET MAUI Foldable NuGet test app

-This repo demonstrates how to add the `Microsoft.Maui.Controls.Foldable` NuGet to a blank/new **.NET MAUI** project/solution.

 > **NOTE**
+> - .NET MAUI Foldable support is currently in preview
-> This sample requires the `Microsoft.Maui.Controls.Foldable.nupkg` be available via a local feed - it is not yet available on nuget.org (15 September 2022).
+> - This sample requires the `Microsoft.Maui.Controls.Foldable.nupkg` be available via a local feed - it is not yet available on nuget.org (15 September 2022).

+This project demonstrates how to add the `Microsoft.Maui.Controls.Foldable` NuGet to a blank/new **.NET MAUI** project/solution.

 ## Steps to fold